healingbrew/HeroesEmojiSlicer/README.md

 Who'se that variation?!

-Parses catalog data to search for missing/unobtainable rewards.
+Parses catalog data to list rewards and search for missing/unobtainable rewards.

 ### Usage